Case Studies:

 Other information

-The owners of FLORIDA ICE AND FARM are also the main investors in the Melia Hotel, which is now paying for watershed services in Guanacaste (see case in this review).
+The owners of Florida Ice & Farm are also the main investors in the Melia Hotel, which is now paying for watershed services in Guanacaste (see case in this review).

-The company also pays 1 colon (about US$0.002 per bottle of water sold, and an additional 1 colon per bottle recycled, to the National Park Foundation.
+The company also pays one colon (approximately US$0.002 per bottle of water sold, and an additional one colon per bottle recycled, to the National Park Foundation).

 Contact